529 College Savings Plan

 Before you invest, consider whether your or the Beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in that state’s qualified tuition program.

 The Comptroller of the State of New York and the New York State Higher Education Services Corporation are the Program Administrators and are responsible for implementing and administering New York’s 529 Advisor-Guided College Savings Program (the “Advisor-Guided Plan”).
-Ascensus Broker Dealer Services, LLC (“ABD”) serves as Program Manager for the Advisor-Guided Plan.
-ABD and its affiliates have overall responsibility for the day-to-day operations of the Advisor-Guided Plan, including recordkeeping and administrative services.
+Ascensus Broker Dealer Services, LLC serves as Program Manager for the Advisor-Guided Plan.
+Ascensus Broker Dealer Services, LLC and its affiliates have overall responsibility for the day-to-day operations of the Advisor-Guided Plan, including recordkeeping and administrative services.
 J.P.
 Morgan Investment Management Inc. serves as the Investment Manager.
+J.P.
+Morgan Asset Management is the marketing name for the asset management business of JPMorgan Chase & Co.
 JPMorgan Distribution Services, Inc. markets and distributes the Advisor-Guided Plan.
 JPMorgan Distribution Services, Inc. is a member of FINRA.

 No guarantee: None of the State of New York, its agencies, the Federal Deposit Insurance Corporation, J.P.
 Morgan Investment Management Inc., Ascensus Broker Dealer Services, LLC, JPMorgan Distribution Services, Inc., nor any of their applicable affiliates insures accounts or guarantees the principal deposited therein or any investment returns on any account or investment portfolio.